 - Prior to the temporary removal hearing;

-- Ten (10) day conference/First FTM/initial case plan;
+- Ten (10) day conference/first family team meeting (FTM)/initial case plan;

 - Periodic review case plan at six (6) months;

-- Nine (9) months after removal (during pre-perm with regional attorney); and
+- Nine (9) months after removal (during pre-permanency consultation with regional attorney); and

 - Every case plan review thereafter.